Ulm-IQO/qudi-core/docs/design_concepts/measurement_modules.md

 - Hardware modules control no other qudi modules and are just providing an interface to a specific instrument

-The connection to another module is done by the `qudi.core.connector.Connector` meta object.
+The connection to another module is done by the `qudi.core.connector.Connector` and `qudi.core.connector.ConnectorList`  meta object.
 These connectors declare the dependency of a module on another module further down the hierarchy, i.e. it opens up a control flow path to another module.